Rusty112358/MSAT/README.md

 # Access Development
+I've built all kinds of Access databases over the 20 years ranging from simple address books to complex tool such as MSAT that's used by the USAF.

 <b>SDDP Information Capture and Analysis Tool (SICAT)</b>
 SICAT is a documentation capturing tool for various Oracle design documents.
 The developed using MS Access and utilized by various team members from PM, BA, Requirements to developers.